aczi0/KasterSite2/exampleSite/content/english/_index.md

       understand the underlying factors affecting your production environment.
 With this, you will be able to perform quick what-ifs and see which planning scenario best fits your needs."
     button:
       enable: true
       label: View More
-      link: how-it-works
-  - name: Flexible Planning
-    title: Flexible Planning
-    image: "/images/mp_ini1.png"
-    content: "**Kaster** gives you control to set your own objectives for your weekly plan, be it to reduce over time or find the right balance with production throughput, you decide. "
-    button:
-      enable: true
-      label: View More